 When I first moved to Colorado, almost 3 decades ago (eeks), as a former Southern California girl, I had eaten my fair share of Mexican food, but the New Mexico or Tex-Mex flair was new to me.

-We all have different taste buds when it comes to spice, I felt that this green chile recipe has a nice amount of heat, without overwhelming the tastebuds or overpowering the other ingredients.
-But if you love things really spicy, adjust the spices to your level of liking.
+We all have different taste buds when it comes to spice.
+I felt that this green chile recipe has a nice amount of heat, without overwhelming the taste buds or overpowering the other ingredients.
+However, if you love things really spicy, adjust the spices to your taste.
 See below for details.

 You can roast your own Green Chiles!
-You will need about 24-32 oz (3-4 cups), each chile once roasted, seeded and chopped yields about 1 oz of chiles, so you will need between 18-24 roasted green chiles.
+You will need about 24-32 oz (3-4 cups).
+Each chile, once roasted, seeded and chopped yields about 1 ounce, so you will need between 18-24 roasted green chiles.
 Or, though not optimal, you can use canned Hatch green chiles.

-The biggest difference is that Chile Verde uses tomatillos in place of the diced tomatoes used in this recipe, they are both “green chiles” which is what Chile verde means (chile green), but using tomatillos is more traditional and keeps the chile recipe all green.
+The biggest difference is that Chile Verde uses tomatillos in place of the diced tomatoes used in this recipe, they are both green chilies, which is what Chile Verde means (chile green), but using tomatillos is more traditional and keeps the chile recipe all green.

 If you want to use tomatillos, use about 12-18 ounces, husked, rinsed and halved.
 Cut in half and place cut side down, on a foil-lined baking sheet.
 Place under a broiler for about 5-7 minutes to lightly blacken the skin.
 Remove from oven, let cool enough to handle.
 Puree in blender and add to chile verde.
 You may opt to not roast the tomatillos and puree them raw as well, but the flavors will be better if you roast them.